How to make your CV stand out

 When you network, you make friends that are specific to your industry.
 That’s the basic gist of it.

-These might be classmates you graduated with who’ve entered positions already, or it might be professionals you’ve met at university events and talks.
+These might be classmates you graduated with who’ve entered positions already, or they might be professionals you’ve met at university events and talks.

 The more you network, the better your connections are, and the better your contacts are, the more likely you’ll get noticed by an employer… it works.